 Note * Using boiled eggs for oxidising metal still produces hydrogen sulphide.
-It is a small amount but you could produce same amount if you used a small amount of liver sulphur to start with as well.
-It is important to note that although using boiled eggs is a relatively safe option, you are still using resources and energy to do this i.e. boiling water and consumption of eggs.
+It is a small amount, but you could produce the same amount if you used a small amount of liver sulphur to start with as well.
+Although using boiled eggs is a relatively safe option, you are still using resources and energy to do this i.e. boiling water and consumption of eggs.

 Electrolyte etching is a process of metal etching that is less hazardous than traditional methods of metal etching that use caustic acids.
 The process of electrolytic etching uses an electric current rather than acids or caustic chemicals and although it still requires the use of copper sulphate, this is less of a hazard so is easier to safely manage than the chemicals used in other methods.
 Additionally, the steel wool method for extracting copper sulphate out of a spent copper bath, can be used here just the same as with reusing a spent pickle (see non-toxic jewellers pickle).
 The paper below written by Dauvit Alexander outlines the process of electrolytic etching.

 Cadmium and Fluoride are chemicals commonly used in the soldering process.
 The negative impacts of prolonged exposure to these elements is well documented.
 Breathing in the fumes produced when working with solders that contain cadmium, a known carcinogen, has toxic effects on the body including liver and kidney damage.
 Additionally, fluoride fluxes which are commonly used with solders have negative impacts on the respiratory system if the fluoride fumes are inhaled in the soldering process.
 The results of the continued exposure to these toxins are avoidable by using solders free of cadmium and fluoride free fluxes.